4ut0m4t0n/alacarte/README.md

 ## Guide
 The tool is (hopefully) pretty intuitive and easy to use.
 The primary script is contained in alacarte.sh and the additional smtp-enum.py and users.txt files are only required for executing the SMTP module.
 ```
-user@kali:~$ ./alacarte.sh
+user@kali:~/git/alacarte$ ./alacarte.sh
+          _
   \      | |                              _
  _____   | | _____     ____ _____  ____ _| |_ _____
 (____ |  | |(____ |   / ___|____ |/ ___|_   _) ___ |
 / ___ |  | |/ ___ |  ( (___/ ___ | |     | |_| ____|
 \ ____|   \_)_____|   \____)_____|_|      \__)_____)
 Author: 4UT0M4T0N

 Enter target[:port] or -h for help: -h

 *********************************************************************

 A la carte v0.1
 Author: 4UT0M4T0N, Copyright 2020
 Comments or suggestions?
 Find me on Twitter (@4UT0M4T0N) or Discord (#1276).
 Trolls > /dev/null

-This tool helps automate repetive initial enumeration steps.
-Some of the most common functions are included as default options, but you can also add your own custom commands which will be saved across ses
+This tool helps automate repetitive initial enumeration steps.
+Some of the most common functions are included as default options, but you can also add your own custom commands which will be saved across sessions.
-sions.

 USAGE
 ./alacarte.sh [target][:port] [command]